 What does this mean for me?

 The implication of this information is that active treatment for addiction/substance abuse is essential in order to live a lifestyle of recovery.
 The formula for success looks different for each person.
 But, often continuing addiction counseling, even if it is infrequent, is necessary to keep people on track.
 Addiction is a chronic, relapsing disease that doesn’t discriminate and destroys everything in its path.
 Without treatment, chances of success are low.
 Above all, however, you don’t deserve to do it alone.

 - Several years ago, HBO had an amazing series on addiction and the brain.
 You can find portions of these videos online here for free.
-Or, you can find a link to the full documentary films on my “Resources” page.
+Or, you can find a link to the full documentary films on our “Resources” page.

 - More recently, an award-winning documentary called “Pleasure Unwoven” explains in amazing detail yet with incredible ease how addiction works in the brain.
-You can find a link to that information on my “Resources” page.
+You can find a link to that information on our “Resources” page.